dbtrick/dbtrick/README.md

 ## Projects

-- [dbt_snowflake](https://github.com/your-username/dbt_snowflake): An end-to-end data engineering project using Snowflake, dbt, and Airbyte.
+- [dbt_snowflake](https://github.com/dbtrick/project01_dbt_snowflake): An end-to-end data engineering project using Snowflake, dbt, and Airbyte.
 - [Other Projects]

 ## Education

-- 📚 Bachelor of Science in Computer Science from [Your University]
+- 📚 Bachelor of Science in Computer Science from Bicol University Polangui

 ## Connect with Me